zacharyzusin/Wikipedia-Article-Clustering/README.md

 4. **Dimensionality Reduction**: Given the high dimensionality of the embeddings, I applied **UMAP** (Uniform Manifold Approximation and Projection) for dimensionality reduction, allowing for visualization in a two-dimensional space while mostly preserving the structure of the original data.

-5. **Clustering**: To identify distinct groups within the articles, I employed **K-Means clustering**., determining the optimal number of clusters using silhouette scores, which measure the quality of the clusters formed.
+5. **Clustering**: To identify distinct groups within the articles, I employed **K-Means clustering**, determining the optimal number of clusters using silhouette scores, which measure the quality of the clusters formed.

 6. **Visualization**: Finally, I created an interactive scatter plot using **Plotly** to visualize the clustered articles in the UMAP-reduced space.
 The plot allows for easy exploration of the clusters, with hover functionality displaying the titles of the articles.